• Latest

 Social media can be an important part of our lives, but it’s important to be mindful of the dangers that come with it.

-By using doomscrolling as an example, we can see how social media can damage our mental health.
-If we’re constantly looking for ways to escape our problems, then we’re likely to suffer in the long run.
+Using doomscrolling as an example, we can see how social media can damage our mental health.
+We’ll likely suffer in the long run if we’re constantly looking for ways to escape our problems.

 How to Find Positive Content Online and Avoid the Doomscrolling Trap

-To avoid doomscrolling, it is important to find positive content online and engage with it regularly.
+To avoid doomscrolling, finding positive content online and engaging with it regularly is important.
 This can help you build a positive online presence and break the doomscrolling cycle.

 3 Ways to Make Your Social Media Usage More Positive and Productive